Cecilia Ivimy KC

 Recent significant cases have concerned:

-- A1P1 compatibility of public sector “Exit Payment” regulations and their effect on the Local Government Pension Scheme; acting for the claimants including a public sector union
+- Local Government – A1P1 compatibility of public sector “Exit Payment” regulations and their effect on the Local Government Pension Scheme; acting for the claimants including a public sector union

-- Article 2 duty to investigate deaths of patients in secure hospitals
+- Investigations – Article 2 duty to investigate deaths of patients in secure hospitals

 Information

-- Environmental information relating to a railway development; acting for the local authority
+- Environmental information relating to planning applications

 Cases